simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 ### Internet of Things (IoT)

 The Internet of Things (IoT) refers to the network of physical devices, vehicles, appliances, and other objects embedded with sensors, software, and connectivity, enabling them to connect and exchange data.
-It has revolutionized various industries by enabling automation, data collection, and remote control. **IoT** devices are interconnected and can communicate with each other, creating a seamless ecosystem of smart devices.
+It has revolutionized various industries by enabling automation, data collection, and remote control. **IoT** devices are interconnected and can communicate with each other, creating a smooth ecosystem of smart devices.

 * IoT has transformed the way we interact with our surroundings, from smart homes to smart cities.
 * The integration of **IoT** technology in industries such as healthcare, agriculture, transportation, and manufacturing has led to increased efficiency and productivity.